-An anchorage device (AD) is a system which is specially designed to protect individuals from falling and consists of at least one anchorage point.
-Anchorage devices are often permanently installed on a building (e.g. flat roof, pitched roof, facade etc.) or connected to a respective substructure (e.g. machine, crane way, wind energy turbine etc.).
-The users can connect up their personal protective equipment (PPE), e.g. connectors or retaining cables, to these anchors.
-These anchor systems may be designed as a preventative retention measure to prevent a fall from occurring or as an arresting system aimed at protecting the user from the fatal impact of a fall.
+An anchorage device (AD) is a system which was specially designed to protect individuals from falling and consists of at least one anchorage point.
+Anchorage devices are often permanently connected to a building (e.g. flat roof, pitched roof, facade etc.) or to a respective substructure (e.g. machine, crane way, wind energy turbine etc.).
+Anchorage devices can be combined with personal fall protection equipment (PPE) to provide users with a reliable fall arrest system.
+An anchorage device is either designed as a preventative retention measure to prevent a fall from occurring or as an arresting system.

-As described in DGUV Publication No. 201-056, entitled “Basic planning guidelines for anchor devices on roofs", an AD may also be based on several and/or movable anchorage points.
-This information booklet distinguishes between two types of anchor system:
+As described in DGUV Publication 201-056: "Basic planning guidelines for anchorage devices on roofs", an anchorage system can also comprise several anchorage points.
+This publication distinguishes between two types of anchor system:

 EN 795 differentiates between five basic types of anchorage device.

 However, Implementing Decision 2015/2181 of the EU Commission has now changed the scope of application for parts of the EN 795 standard.
 It stipulates that only types B and E are mobile anchors and, thus, fall within the scope of PPE Directive 89/686/EEC.

 In addition to technical anchorage device solutions, so-called anchorage options can also be used to set up a fall protection system.
 These include, for example, load-bearing pipes, posts or girders that can be used temporarily to attach PPE equipment.
 In this case, it is important to assess the load-bearing capacity of any structure intended to secure a user on a temporary basis.